 Confusion often occurs because there is no mandate to display all posters in Spanish.
 But just one slip-up could have serious consequences if a Spanish-speaking employee files a complaint that involves not understanding their legal rights.
 As a result, employment law experts advise employers to err on the side of caution and post all employee notices in Spanish if they have any workers who are not fluent in English.

-According to the US Census Bureau, an estimated 41 million US residents, or 13.4% of the population, speak Spanish at home.
+According to the US Census Bureau, it is estimated that over 41 million US residents, or 13.4% of the population, speak Spanish at home.